Ashura in Algeria: Religious aspects

-In Algeria as elsewhere in the Muslim world, fasting is commonly practiced on Ashura and on the preceding day (Tasu'a), in accordance with sunna (Prophetic tradition).

 Among the Sunni majority of Algeria, following Sunni tradition, Ashura is considered as the anniversary of many blessed events in sacred history, such as the saving of Moses and his people from Pharaoh, the saving of Noah and his family from the Flood, the repentance of Adam, etc. Popular tradition in many regions thus treats it as an occasion for celebration and happiness, contrasting with Shia tradition, in which Ashura is an occasion for mourning.
 This is, however, controversial within Sunni Islam, in Algeria and more broadly; Salafis, for instance, often cite Ibn Taymiyyah, who condemned the celebration of Ashura with special dishes, kohl, henna, etc. in his own time as a religious innovation overreacting against Shia practice.

 While Islam does not require zakat to be paid on a particular day, it is customary in Algeria to pay it on Ashura.
 This practice is sometimes accompanied by material donations to the poor or by discount sales.

 Sufi brotherhoods and zawiyas often organize special events for Ashura, including dhikr.
 These may include tomb visits; for instance, in Bouzeguene, women traditionally visit a marabout's mausoleum on Ashura, while near Timimoun, Ashura is the occasion for an annual visit (ziyara) to the tomb of a local saint, Sidi El Cherif.